admalfrizi/golang-fullstack-micro-sayur/README.md

-Golang Backend for Microservice in Sayur Web
+# Sayur Online Web Golang Backend

+Project builded for exploration purpose in learning about Golang Platform and With Microservices Architecture, on the other it's also developing with Frontend using the NuxtJS.

+## Tech Stack
+- Golang
+- Echo Framework (API)
+- Redis
+- RabbitMQ
+- PostgreSQL